Episodic Survey of the History of the Constellations

 Towards the end of World War II he was detained and mistreated by the Gestapo.
 One source states this led to his early death.
 However, according to Wolfgang Hübner (Universität Trier), after a serious illness Wilhelm Gundel died on 5.5.1945 and was buried in the Old Cemetery (Alter Friedhof), Giessen.
 The Old Cemetery was created in 1530 and is now also a park.

 A small (xxii + 47) memorial volume (Wilhelm Gundel, zum Gedächtnis (1947) was printed.
-It contains 3 of Wilhelm Gundel's articles from Pauly-Wissowa, Real-Encyclopädie der classischen Altertumswissenschaft, an evaluation of his scientific work by Albert Rehm, a biography by his son Hans Gundel, and a list of his publications.
+It contains 3 of Wilhelm Gundel's articles from Pauly-Wissowa, Real-Encyclopädie der classischen Altertumswissenschaft, an evaluation of his scientific work by Albert Rehm, a biography by his son Hans Gundel, and a list of his publications (and also a portrait photograph).
+It is now rare as only 400 copies were printed.
 Relevant key publications include Sterne und Sternbilder im Glauben des Altertums und der Neuzeit (1922), Dekane und Dekansternbilder (1936), and Neue Astrologische Texte des Hermes Trismegistos (1936).
 Neue Astrologische Texte des Hermes Trismegistos was reprinted in 1978 with corrections and additions by his son Hans Gundel.
 Hermes Trismegistos is the Hellenistic rendering of the Egyptian god "Thoth, the thrice great."
 Thoth was the Egyptian god of learning.
 Incidentally, the famous Egyptian astrologers Nechepso and Petosiris are undoubtedly instances of pseudepigraphy.
 Petosiris, the owner of the famous tomb in Hermopolis is not to be identified with Petosiris the astrologer.

 Wilhelm Gundel's academic work focused on ancient astronomy and astrology.
 Both Wilhelm and his son Hans Gundel devoted their entire scholarly life and research activities to ancient astronomy and astrology.
 (See: "Nachruf auf Hans Gundel." by Andreas Mehl in Gnomon, Band 73, Pages 279-281.)
 Wilhelm Gundel devoted his scholarly career/research activities almost exclusively to the early history of descriptive astronomy (star/constellation lore and astral beliefs) and astrology.
 To some extent he was assisted by his son Hans Gundel.
 His son Hans Gundel.
 (1912-1999) was a renowned German papyrologist.
 He was Professur für Alte Geschichte, Justus-Liebig-Universität, Gieβen.
 (The library of this university was completely destroyed by bombing during World War II.)
 Relevant key publications include Zodiakos (1992).